-To understand this process, the organization of a Scout Group is like an umbrella.
-Each Scout Group will have under it one or more sections: either an Otter Raft, Timberwolf Pack, Pathfinder Troop, or Rover Crew.
-If you are registering a new Group, you’ll have at least one of these sections, depending on the age of the interested members.
-A Scout Group also has a unique number (2nd, 3rd, 4th, 14th, 66th, etc.) and a name.
-The number 1 (ordinal 1st) is reserved for the BPSA HQ Lone Scouts Group (1st Lone Scouts Group); but once you register your Group, no other group can use that number for as long as your group is chartered.
-So take a look at our existing groups on the Find a Group page and see what numbers are available.
-Typically, the name of the group is taken from something meaningful to the group itself, such as a local name of the city, a geographical landmark, or even related to the history or culture of the area that the group resides.
-Here are some examples from existing groups in our Association:
+In a nutshell, the organization of a scout group is like an umbrella.
+Each scout group will have under it one or more sections: either an Otter Raft, Timberwolf Pack, Pathfinder Troop, and/or a Rover Crew.
+If you are registering a new group, you’ll have, at minimum, at least one of these sections, depending on the age of the interested members.
+For each section, you will also need to have two scouters or leaders, who themselves must also register as adult Rover Scouts.
+If the section is co-ed, then you will need one male and one female scouter.
+A scout group also has a unique identifying number (2nd, 3rd, 4th, 14th, 66th, etc.) and a name.
+The number 1 (ordinal 1st) is reserved for the BPSA HQ Lone Scouts (1st Lone Scouts Group); but once you register your group, no other group can use that number for as long as your group charter remains active with us.
+So take a look at our existing groups on the ScoutFinder map and see what numbers are not being used.
+Typically, the name of the group is taken from something meaningful to the group itself, such as a local name (or nickname) of the city or community, a geographical landmark, or possibly something related to the history or culture of the area that the group resides.
+Here are some examples from existing groups in our association:

 - 14th Treaty Oak

 - 66th Confluence